The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 It's the contact-finding layer for small agencies and solo prospectors who want usable local and niche B2B data without the SaaS treadmill.
 You can see all Lead Scrape features for the full field list and integrations.

 ZoomInfo runs on the opposite logic.
-It is an enterprise database of people mapped to companies, so handing it "restaurants in San Diego" gets you nowhere; a list of local venues is not what it returns.
+It is an enterprise database of people mapped to companies, so handing it "restaurants in San Diego" gets you nowhere.
+A list of local venues is not what it returns.
 You work it in reverse, naming accounts or filtering by person to pull the people attached to them.
 It shines at org-chart depth inside larger firms, but aim that same machinery at a city of tiny independent businesses, and it thins out fast, since most barely register in a people-first system.

 A fair caveat before you lean on any of this: it was a single industry in a single city.
 Read those Lead Scrape counts as a rough sense of how each model behaves in the wild, not a benchmark you can pin on either brand.